GayathriK0/Nonlinear-dynamics-and-Reservoir-Computing/README.md

-Hey people!
-This github repository is a wrap up of techniques and resources for people who wants to explore the three corresponding fields namely  Nonlinear Dynamics, Deep learning (reservoir computing) and Neuroscience.
+This GitHub repository summarises the techniques and resources I used to explore nonlinear dynamical systems and reservoir computing (ML).